frogologist/frogologist.github.io/collections/_kb/totara-moodle-web-services.md

 This Moodle function requires capability [moodle/user:update](https://docs.moodle.org/38/en/Capabilities/moodle/user:update), as documented.

-Note that Moodle's response is literally `null` regardless of success or failure, unless you supply an invalid parameter, in which case you receive `invalid_parameter_exception`.
+Moodle’s response is literally `null` regardless of success or failure.
+If you supply an invalid parameter, you receive `invalid_parameter_exception`.

 This function **cannot** be used to update site administrator accounts.
 Moodle performs the following check: